nextstrain/cli/doc/aws-batch.md

     --==BOUNDARY==--

 This allows each container/job to use up to 50 GiB.
 Adjust this value to your own needs and according to the total EBS volume size you chose above.
+The ECS documentation includes more information about this format and [specifying options for the ECS Docker daemon][ecs-docker-options].

 If you want to set other options in your launch template you may, but make sure you understand [Batch's support for them][batch-launch-template].